Tomcariello/Politi-Kaboom/readme.md

 		Maintain local high score across sessions
 		Maintain political party preference across sessions

-	Version.04: Add some style
+	Version.04: Add some style (DONE)
-		To do:
-			Add style to Studio splash screen
-			Improve Graphics across the board

-		Done:
 		Add High Score page & populate it with the high score Add funny/info screen when bomb is missed
 		Insert funny/info screen when bomb series is completed Fix SCORE text Gameplay
 		Fix LIVES text in Gameplay
 		Alert User if they set a high score at the end of the game Create Enemy specific quotes for quote events Randomly pull Enemy specific quotes for all quote events Ensure bomber stays within bounds
 		Align camera settings across scenes

-			Bugfix: The game did not decrement lives counter if you miss the LAST BOMB IN A SET Added Fade-In animation to studio scene & main menu
+		Bugfix: The game did not decrement lives counter if you miss the LAST BOMB IN A SET Added Fade-In animation to studio scene & main menu Commissioned artwork for Trump & Hillary stages.
+		Animate the bomber while maintaining gamplay vector3 applications Add style to Studio splash screen; Added "Typing" Effect on Studio screen

 	Version.05: Improve the gameplay experience
 		To do:
+			Improve Graphics across the board
 			Optimize the screen size & be sure things scale properly Look into profiling to address bottlenecks
 			Improve the current quote array implementation

 	Version.06: Build a network
 		To do:
-			Add *global* high score screen (currently it is just local) Add Facebook sharing
+			Add *global* high score screen (currently it is just local) Add Facebook/Twitter sharing(?)

 		Done: